chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ### 2.2.
 Load Pretrained Vectors

-We will load the pretrain vectors for each tokens in our vocabulary.
-For tokens with no pretraiend vectors, we will initialize random word vectors with the same length and variance.
+We will load the pretrained vectors for each token in our vocabulary.
+For tokens with no pretraiend vectors, we will initialize random word vectors with the same dimension and variance.

 ```python